nallen05/old-norse/flokkr/README.md

 Features:
 - Manage multiple dynamic timing loops via a mini-DSL (inspired by the LOOP macro)
-- Responds immediatly to user input from the terminal
+- Responds immediately to user input from the terminal
-- Emphasis on predictable syncronization for coordinating timers
+- Emphasis on predictable synchronization for coordinating timers
-- Define behaviors seperately then compose via :SUBFLOKKR
+- Define behaviors separately then compose via :SUBFLOKKR

 Form factor:
 - Cooperative multitasking